Services

 - What price will the shares be sold for?
 Will there be a distinction in price for a “good leaver”, and “bad leaver”?

-Whether investors should be in for the long term is becoming an increasingly popular debate.
 The questions have intensified as the average time it takes to build a business and achieve a trade sale is increasing.
+Within family investment companies good governance is so important to keep the business on a level ground.

 - Incentivising the management team.